This article originally appeared in the PLG journal in December 2017.

 Lord Neuberger explained that issue (i) self‐evidently raises a question of interpretation, whereas issue (ii) raises a question which would normally have to be answered by reference to the facts and expert evidence.
 The difficulty with Lord Hoffmann's approach in Kirin‐Amgen was that it conflated the two issues.
 This was wrong in principle and, therefore, could lead to error.
 Issue (ii) involves not merely identifying what the words of a claim would mean in their context to the notional addressee, but also considering the extent if any to which the scope of protection afforded by the claim should extend beyond that meaning.

-Lord Neuberger explained that the first question, of whether the variant infringed any of the claims as a matter of normal interpretation, requires the application of the normal principles of interpreting documents.
+Lord Neuberger explained that issue (i), the question of whether the variant infringes any of the claims as a matter of normal interpretation, requires the application of the normal principles of interpreting documents.
 In the UK these were recently affirmed by Lord Hodge in the Supreme Court in Wood v Capita Insurance Services Ltd UKSC 24 (paragraphs 8 to 15).

 - Would such a reader of the patent have concluded that the patentee nonetheless intended that strict compliance with the literal meaning of the relevant claim(s) of the patent was an essential requirement of the invention?

 Lord Neuberger clarified: "In order to establish infringement in a case where there is no literal infringement, a patentee would have to establish that the answer to the first two questions was "yes" and that the answer to the third question was "no"."